jasonslyvia/react-menu-aim/README.md

 Type: string  Default: '*'

 Determine the position and offset of menu container.
-This selector should be constrained on the very exact menu area, not the components container itself.
+This selector should be constrained on the very exact menu area(which we are switching), not including submenu area.

 ### delay